bestmods/bestmods/README.md

 <a href="https://bestmods.io/" target="_blank"><img src="https://github.com/bestmods/bestmods/blob/main/gitimages/preview.jpeg" data-canonical-src="https://github.com/bestmods/bestmods/blob/main/gitimages/preview.jpeg" /></a>

 ## About This Project
 An open-source [website](https://bestmods.io) made by [Christian Deacon](https://github.com/gamemann) that helps users find their favorite mods.
+Includes Discord login authentication and the ability to upvote or downvote mods!

 Please also check out the [@modcommunity](https://github.com/modcommunity)!
 They are doing things that will change the direction of gaming on a large scale by using modding and open source like never seen before!